On the monodromy group of desingularised moduli spaces of sheaves on K3 surfaces: Exceptional reflections from singular moduli spaces

 \section{Exceptional reflections from singular moduli spaces}

 In this section we show the existence of monodromy reflections coming from exceptional divisors on the singular moduli space $M_v(S)$.

+First of all, let us explain what we mean by exceptional reflection.
+If $L$ is a lattice and $x\in L$ is an element, then the reflection $R_x$ is the rational isometry (i.e.\ an isometry of $L\otimes\QQ$) defined by

+If now $L=\oH^2(X,\ZZ)$ and $x$ is the class of a prime exceptional divisor, i.e.\ a reduced and irreducible divisor such that $x^2<0$ (cf.\ \cite[Definition~5.1]{Markman:Survey}), then Markman proved that the reflection $R_x$ is a monodromy operator (\cite[Theorem~1.1]{Markman:PrimeExceptional}.
+In particular this implies that $R_x$ is integral, imposing strong conditions on the numerical invariants of the divisor class $x$.
+Geometrically, in the projective case, we remark that prime exceptional divisors are exceptional divisors of divisorial contractions, possibly after a birational isomorphism of the ambient space (\cite[Proposition~1.4]{Druel:QuelquesRemarques}).
+More precisely, if $D$ is a prime exceptional divisor, then there exists another irreducible holomorphic symplectic manifold $X'$, a birational isomorphism $X\cong X'$ and a divisorial contraction $X'\to Y$, with $Y$ normal and projective, such that the image of $D$ in $X'$ coincides with the exceptional divisor of $X'\to Y$.

+We will use the notations and results introduced in Section~\ref{subsection:moduli spaces of sheaves}.
+In particular, $S$ is a projective $K3$ surface, $v=2w$ a Mukai vector such that $w^2=2$, and $H$ a $v$-generic polarisation.
+Then we consider the moduli space $M_v(S)$ and its irreducible symplectic desingularisation $\pi\colon\widetilde{M}_v(S)\to M_v(S)$ (see Theorem~\ref{thm:big OG10}).

-Let $D\in v^\perp$ be a reduced and irreducible divisor on $M_v(S)$ such that $D^2=-2$.
-By \cite[Theorem~5.3]{MeachanZhang:BirationalGeometry}, $D$ arises as the exceptional divisor of a divisorial contraction in some birational model (which is still a moduli space of Bridgeland stable objects on $S$).
+Let $D$ be a reduced and irreducible Cartier divisor on $M_v(S)$ and, with an abuse of notation, let us keep denoting by $D$ its cohomology class.
+Assume that $D^2=-2$.
+By \cite[Theorem~5.3]{MeachanZhang:BirationalGeometry}, $D$ arises as the exceptional divisor of a divisorial contraction in some birational model (which is a moduli space of Bridgeland stable objects on $S$).
 Note that, by \cite[Proposition~2.3]{MeachanZhang:BirationalGeometry} and the Cone Theorem \cite[Theorem~3.7]{KollarMori:BirationalGeometry}, $D$ is uniruled.
-Let $\pi\colon\widetilde{M}_v(S)\to M_v(S)$ be the symplectic resolution of singularities and $\widetilde{D}$ the strict transform of $D$.
+Let $\widetilde{D}$ be the strict transform of $D$ via the morphism $\pi\colon\widetilde{M}_v(S)\to M_v(S)$.
 By \cite{LehnPacienza:MMP}, the minimal model program for the pair $(\widetilde{M}_v(S),\pi^*D)$ terminates, and the termination does not depend on the order of the contracted curves.
 Since $\widetilde{D}$ is negative and uniruled, being the strict transform of a uniruled divisor, the first step in the minimal model program above contracts all the rational curves in $\widetilde{D}$ obtaining a symplectic variety $Y$ and a divisorial contraction $\widetilde{M}_v(S)\to Y$, where $\widetilde{D}$ is the contracted divisor.
-It follows that $\widetilde{D}$ is a prime exceptional divisor, and so by \cite{Markman:PrimeExceptional} the reflection $R_{\widetilde{D}}$ is of monodromy type.
+It follows that $\widetilde{D}$ is a prime exceptional divisor, and so the reflection $R_{\widetilde{D}}$ is of monodromy type.
 If $\widetilde{\Sigma}$ is the exceptional divisor of the desingularisation $\pi$, then